Family Tried to Stop Him from Driving Drunk with a Child in the Car. So He Shot and Killed His Sister's Fiancé.

 Family tried to stop a man from driving drunk with a child in the car.
 It was a decision that cost one person their life.

-Now, the killer will spend decades behind bars.
+Now, the killer is spending decades behind bars.

-Last month, a judge in Indiana sentenced Timothy L. Hall Jr. to 74 years in prison for a host of charges, including murder.
-He was convicted earlier in the year of killing 34-year-old Manual Mendez in 2020, according to WPTA.
+A judge in Indiana recently sentenced Timothy L. Hall Jr. to 74 years in prison for a host of charges, including murder.
+He was previously convicted of killing 34-year-old Manual Mendez in 2020, according to WPTA.

 Mendez was the fiancé of Hall’s sister.